smallcloudai/refact-sublime/README.md

 # refact-sublime
-Refact for VS Code is a free, open-source AI code assistant
+Refact for Sublime is a free, open-source AI code assistant

 #Installation Instructions
 1. Download the repository.